migsar/pdf2go/README.md

 *****

-Another PDF library, the idea is to easily create pdf files following a json definition document.
+Another PDF library, the idea is to easily create pdf files following a toml (originally json) definition document.